 Helping People Who Are Struggling

 PWS: What you’re doing is inspiring and encouraging.
 If your story and your app can change one person’s life, then everything you have gone through was worth it.

 KURT ANGLE: Yes, absolutely.
 I have had a lot of turmoil in my life.
-It’s been very difficult to accept it.
-That’s one thing that I’ve had to learn, to accept everything.
+It’s been tough to accept.
+That’s one thing that I’ve had to learn: to accept everything.

 I’m not in this to make any money.
 This is just me trying to help other people because the epidemic has gotten so bad, especially with opioids.
 Sixty-thousand people died in the last two years from opioid overdoses.
 There are twenty-one million Americans with a drug disorder, and only ten percent of them go to rehab.
 Of that ten percent that go to rehab, only five percent stay in recovery, so you have 2.1 million people that go to rehab every year, and one hundred thousand are the only ones that stay in recovery.
 It has to change.

 PWS: It does have to change.
 What you’re doing is going to save lives.
-We both know too well the power of drugs and the importance rehab plays in the lives of those addicted.
-Having this app keeps people accountable while also letting people know that they are not alone and that there are others out there rooting for them.
+We both know the power of drugs and the importance rehab plays in the lives of those addicted.
+Having this app keeps people accountable while also letting people know that they are not alone and that others are out there rooting for them.
 I think it’s quite incredible what you’re doing.

 KURT ANGLE: I appreciate that, man.
 I’m really looking forward to helping people out.